-Website visitors are really low on their patience levels and hence for the success of your website, include all the following elements during WordPress Development itself.
+Website visitors are really low on their patience levels and hence for the success of your website, including all the following elements during WordPress Development itself.

 Page loading times